 See departmental listings for course descriptions.
 Note that some of the courses listed above are instructor dependent (noted with *), in that not all sections of a particular course may be suitable for LACS program credit.

-With the International Studies program, Latin American and Caribbean Studies is developing a series of internships that expose you to services and activities that involve the Latino/a community, here and abroad.
+With the International Studies program, Latin American and Caribbean Studies offers internships that expose you to services and activities that involve the Latino/a community, here and abroad.

-One such program is the International Executive Service Corps in Stamford that sends business executives overseas on troubleshooting missions.
+Interns can work with The International Executive Service Corps in Stamford.
+This organization sends business executives overseas on troubleshooting missions.
 Interns write project evaluations of these missions.

 Another internship is at Technoserve, an organization in Norwalk that supports grassroots development projects in Latin America, Africa, and Southeast Asia.